 4.1 Security and Location of your Personal Information

-Data and Personal Information collected from you will be stored at a destination within the European Economic Area (“EEA”) and by submitting, posting, sharing your Personal Information, you acknowledge that this transfer, storing or processing will take place.
-If we do send your personal data outside of the EEA, we will ensure that adequate safeguards are put in place to protect your personal data.
+Data and Personal Information collected from you will be stored at a destination within the UK and/or European Economic Area (“EEA”) and by submitting, posting, sharing your Personal Information, you acknowledge that this transfer, storing or processing will take place.
+If we do send your Personal Information outside of the UK and/or EEA, we will ensure that adequate safeguards are put in place to protect your Personal Information.

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security and any transmission of data and Personal Information over the internet is done so at your own risk.